 A study of the Journal of the American Dental Association reported that the highest success rate for dental implants were those placed by specialists.
 Specifically the highest success rate was by periodontists, among all types of dentists.

 If you have tooth loss, don’t let jawbone damage stop you from getting treatment.
-Southern Colorado Periodontics & Implants is happy to assist you with bone grafting.
+Southern Colorado Periodontics & Implants in Colorado Springs is happy to assist you with bone grafting.
 Our talented team can help with every step, from selecting your grafting material to fitting the final implant.
 Call us today to schedule an appointment for a consultation.